neptunelabs/fsi-server-docker-v22/README.md

 All assets are stored within source connectors (`conf/fsi-server/connectors`), which map a physical directory to a virtual folder used to address the asset.
 All users (`conf/fsi-server/users.yml`) are assigned to groups (`conf/fsi-server/groups.yml`), which are assigned to source connectors using predefined permission sets (`conf/fsi-server/permissionssets.yml`).
-Permission sets can also be assigned directly to groups or users, overriding the permissions set in the connector-group assignment.

 ## Backup